adamhathcock/sharpcompress/README.md

 Zip is okay, but it's a very hap-hazard format and the variation in headers and implementations makes it hard to get correct.
 Uses Deflate by default but supports a lot of compression methods.

 RAR is not recommended as it's a propriatory format and the compression is closed source.
+Use Tar/LZip for LZMA

 7Zip and XZ both are overly complicated.
 7Zip does not support streamable formats.
-XZ has known holes explained here: (http://www.nongnu.org/lzip/xz_inadequate.html)  Use LZip for LZMA compression instead.
+XZ has known holes explained here: (http://www.nongnu.org/lzip/xz_inadequate.html)  Use Tar/LZip for LZMA compression instead.

 ## A Simple Request